 This refers to various classroom activities that address their distinct learning needs, interests, aspirations, or cultural backgrounds.
 They empower children to take charge of their learning, show off what they know, and explain the skills being taught in their own words.
 This model promotes a sense of pride and accomplishment in our students.

 Core to our mission is that each student, regardless of his or her academic level, finds joy in learning.
 Our model allows students more one-on-one time with instructors than a traditional structure.
-Pre-K and Kindergarten classrooms have a lead teacher and access to an instructional assistant, who provide extra support and monitor progress.
+Pre-K and Kindergarten classrooms have a lead teacher and access to an apprentice teacher, who provide extra support and monitor progress.
 Our classrooms in grades 1–6 practice an inclusive model with substantial co-teaching with Student Support teams (SPED and ELL teachers).

 Tracking academic progress is crucial to ensure our students are on and above grade level.
 We conduct regular assessment benchmarking using TS Gold in Pre-K and MAP (Measures of Academic Progress) in grades K-8.
 These tools adapt to each student’s skill level in a particular area.
 The data helps our teachers measure individualized student progress and growth.
 K–8 students are also given unit assessments to assess mastery of standards taught throughout the year in math, English Language Arts (ELA), and science.